Meteor-Community-Packages/Meteor-CollectionFS/README.md

       }
     }
 ```
-6. In your app directory, run the command: `mrt update`
+7. In your app directory, run the command `mrt update`
+8. In your app directory, run the command `meteor list`.
+Ensure that all the packages listed in your `smart.json` file are also listed here.
+If not, do `meteor add <packagename>` for each one.
+For example, `meteor add collectionfs`.
-7. Enter `meteor` to run the app and pray.
+9. Enter `meteor` to run the app and pray.

 ## Installation (Prior to Meteor 0.9.0)